J4VIJ46/name-gen/README.md

 # name-gen
-A synthwave stylized tool for generating quality names with whatever options you would like to see.
+A synthwave stylized tool for generating names with whatever options you would like to see.

 Attention!
 Due to gambling effect this tool may be habit-forming.